evykassirer/notes/cs241/class_notes.md

 what is the scope of x? what is the extent of x? (here they're the same)

 In many situations, these two are equivalent.
-For example, stack allocated, the data lives uintil the declared variable has gone out of scope or the block in whihc the variable is defined is finished executing.
+For example, stack allocated, the data lives uintil the declared variable has gone out of scope or the block in which the variable is defined is finished executing.
 Sometimes, we want the data to outlive the variable that contained it - here we use the heap.

 memory model: